-On 31 December 2022, there were 2 open reception centres and 1 home for unaccompanied children in Hungary.
-The reception centres are:
+On 31 December 2023, there were 2 open reception centres and 1 home for UaSC in Hungary.

-Reception Centre Location Maximum capacity Occupancy at end of 2022
+Reception Centre | Location | Maximum capacity | Occupancy at end of 2023 |

-Balassagyarmat Near Slovakian border 140 1[1]
+Balassagyarmat | Near Slovakian border | 140 | 2[1] |

-Vámosszabadi Near Slovakian border 210 0
+Vámosszabadi | Near Slovakian border | 210 | 0 |

 Source: NDGAP and Directorate-General for Social Affairs and Child Protection.

 There is a visible discrepancy between the numbers of occupancy and the maximum capacity of reception facilities in the table above.
 As of March 2017, open reception facilities were not efficiently used due to the systematic detention of asylum seekers in the transit zones until May 2020 (see Access to the Territory and Place of Detention).
 After May 2020, the lack of access to asylum procedure is the reason for these very low numbers.
 Nevertheless, due to the rescued Afghan refugees arriving to Hungary through the Hungarian Defence Forces in August 2021, both reception centres in Vámosszabadi and Balassagyarmat experienced overcrowding for a short time.
-The Afghan evacuees were moved to private accommodation before the end of October 2021.
+The Afghan evacuees were moved to private accommodation before the end of 2021.
 Since their very arrival, they have been assisted by NGOs and volunteers (see more details under Differential treatment of specific nationalities in reception).

 Balassagyarmat is a community shelter with a maximum capacity of 140 places for asylum seekers, beneficiaries of international protection, persons tolerated to stay, persons under immigration procedure and foreigners having been held for 12 months in immigration detention.
 In 2020, there were 22 asylum seekers and 93 persons under alien policing procedure placed in Balassagyarmat.[2]
 The NDGAP provided only an aggregated number regarding 2021 according to which there were a total of 469 persons placed in Balassagyarmat based on different legal bases.[3]
 Thus, the exact number of asylum seekers accommodated here was not provided.
 Similarly NDGAP provided only an aggregated number regarding 2022, according to which there were a total of 163 persons placed in Balassagyarmat.[4]
+In 2023, there were 48 persons placed in Balassagyarmat (aggregated number).[5]

 Vámosszabadi Reception Centre is located outside of Vámosszabadi, close to the Slovakian border.
-It is a three-storey-high pre-manufactured building, which used to serve as one of the barracks of the Soviet troops stationed in Hungary.[5]
+It is a three-storey-high pre-manufactured building, which used to serve as one of the barracks of the Soviet troops stationed in Hungary.[6]
 Prior to 21 May 2020, the centre hosted primarily beneficiaries of international protection released from the transit zones.
-According to the information provided by NDGAP, people on average stayed there only 2-3 weeks before they left the country.[6]
+According to the information provided by NDGAP, people on average stayed there only 2-3 weeks before they left the country.[7]
 With the closure of the transit zones the number of people increased and a total of 528 persons were accommodated in Vámosszabadi in 2020.
-A further 52 persons under alien policing procedure were placed there, as well.[7]
-The NDGAP provided only an aggregated number regarding 2021 according to which there was a total of 638 persons placed in Vámosszabadi based on different legal bases.[8]
+A further 52 persons under alien policing procedure were placed there, as well.[8]
+The NDGAP provided only an aggregated number regarding 2021 according to which there was a total of 638 persons placed in Vámosszabadi based on different legal bases.[9]
 Thus, the exact number of asylum seekers accommodated here was not provided.
-No one was placed in Vámosszabadi in 2022.
+No asylum seeker was placed in Vámosszabadi in 2022 or in 2023.

 In 2020, Fót registered 13 unaccompanied minors out of whom two children applied for asylum.
 According to the information provided by the Directorate-General for Social Affairs and Child Protection, the NDGAP established the responsibility of Germany for the asylum procedure and transferred the two unaccompanied minors to Germany accordingly.[14]